-September 20th, 2021 | Should You Mention Your Mental Health Problems in the Job Interview?
+Should You Mention Your Mental Health Problems in the Job Interview?
 Job Interview Tips For The Hard Times.

 Mental Health: The Global Problem In The Times of the Pandemic.

 The percentage of adults reporting symptoms of anxiety disorder and or depressive disorder jumped from 11% in the first half of 2019 to 41.1% in January 2021.
-Recruiters follow the trends and obviously, they are conscious about the fact that as much as half of the job candidates can have mental health issues.
+Recruiters follow the trends and obviously, they are conscious of the fact that as much as half of the job candidates can have mental health issues.

-If you would like to receive further intensive training oriented at discovering your identity as a professional and learning effective strategies for landing great jobs, please join us at our intensive online career transition workshops!
+If you would like to receive further intensive training oriented toward discovering your identity as a professional and learning effective strategies for landing great jobs, please join us at our intensive online career transition workshops!
 Please find all the information and registration links HERE.

 So, let’s imagine a situation in which you suffer from severe mental health problems and you are preparing for an interview at the company headquarters.
 You wonder: will the recruiter ask about my well-being?
 If so, what should I say?
 Shall I be brutally honest, diplomatically go around the question, or perhaps, felt out lie?

 First of all, the recruiter will not ask you about your health, and your mental health in particular.
 The reason is practical.
 Namely, in case a candidate reveals mental health problems at the interview and then doesn’t get the job, it might prompt them to file a lawsuit for discrimination.

 You are also not legally obliged to disclose your (mental) health problems at the interview.
 As a consequence, you don’t need to discuss your health at this stage.
 If you mention anything in that department, it is your goodwill.
 After you get the position, you might be asked to disclose your medical information and name all the conditions that might potentially affect your work and make it hard for you to fulfill your duties.

 If You Don’t Need To Discuss Your Mental Health At The Interview, Why Do People Often Disclose Their Mental Health Problems Anyway?

 Well, many professionals assume that it is simply decent to disclose mental health problems, as it is a risk factor to the employer.
-They also felt that since mental health problems are so common in the job market of today, it can no longer be a factor for elimination, but it should be taken as admitting the sad reality.
+They also felt that since mental health problems are so common in the job market of today, they can no longer be a factor for elimination, but it should be taken as admitting the sad reality.

-Lastly, professionals often use mental health issues to justify the gap in their CV.
+Lastly, professionals often use mental health issues to justify the gap in their CVs.
 The logic is, “I have a gap in my CV but it is not because I am lazy or unambitious.
 I was mentally ill and that’s the whole explanation.”
 Sounds reasonable, right?
 Well…

 Why Talking About Your Current Mental Health Problems At the Interview Is Not The Best Idea.